ac200905/COMP210_2_interace_task/README.md

 Locomotion in VR is currently very limited.
 Some VR games like [Onwards](https://www.youtube.com/watch?v=f8N3aOn1iWE) simply use the Vive hand controller trackpads to move the player in the desired direction.

 Other games like [Climbey](https://www.youtube.com/watch?v=Rhm_V__KUFo) and [Freedom Locomotion VR](https://store.steampowered.com/app/584170/Freedom_Locomotion_VR/)include movement options such as using a combination of arm movements and the grip buttons to simulate walking.
-Alot of games like [Gorn](https://www.youtube.com/watch?v=zFxfwKlforE) include multiple movement options like these.<br/>
+A lot of games like [Gorn](https://www.youtube.com/watch?v=zFxfwKlforE) include multiple movement options like these.<br/>
 The main problem with these types of movement is they make fighting or using your hands in tandem with movement very difficult.<br/>
 Because of this most VR games seem to have a basic instant point and click teleporting mechanic.
 Examples include Vanishing Realms, Arizona Sunshine, Sairento VR, The Gallery, Raw Data and many more. <br/>